Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 The prognosis for cats with hydronephrosis depends on the cause, the severity of the condition, and timely treatment.
 With early diagnosis and appropriate treatment, many cats can have a good prognosis, especially if the underlying cause can be addressed.

-Cats that have been successfully treated may require long-term monitoring of kidney function to ensure no further complications occur.
-In cases where the kidney is irreversibly damaged or a severe underlying condition is present, the prognosis may be more guarded.
+Cats that have been successfully treated may require long-term monitoring of kidney function to ensure no further complications arise.
+In cases where the kidney is irreversibly damaged or a severe underlying condition exists, the prognosis may be more guarded.

 It is important for cat owners to work closely with their veterinarian to discuss the best treatment options for their cat and to have regular follow-up examinations to monitor the cat’s health.